 On February 7, 2000, the Clinton Administration published details of the tax and other budget proposals the President had previously outlined in his state of the Union message.
-In broad terms, the President proposes gross tax cuts totaling an estimated \$350 billion over 10 years, partly offset by revenue-raising measures of \$182 billion; the proposed net tax cut is thus an estimated \$168 billion over 10 years.
-To put the net tax cut in perspective, it would reduce the cumulative unified budget surpluses anticipated by the Administration (on-budget surpluses plus the social security accounts) by about 6%, would reduce expected on-budget surpluses by 22.5%, would reduce cumulative revenue by 0.7%, and would amount to 0.1%of projected Gross Domestic Product.
+In broad terms, the President proposes gross tax cuts totaling \$350 billion over 10 years (according to Administration estimates), partly offset by revenue-raising measures of \$182 billion; the proposed net tax cut is thus an estimated \$168 billion over 10 years.
 In substance, the tax proposals are selective, for the most part applying to a variety of narrow areas rather than in an across-the-board fashion.
 In general, the tax cuts are aimed at particular goals and activities favored by the Administration.
 Prominent areas proposed for tax relief include: married couples, retirement saving, child care, education, long-term care, and persons covered by the minimum tax.
 The largest revenue-raising measure is an increase in tobacco taxes.
 Other revenue-raising items are small, narrow, and varied, and include a variety of measures aimed at what the Administration identifies as "unwarranted" tax benefits and corporate tax shelters.
+Congress has not taken action on the majority of the President's proposals.